OkaNim/unit-converter/README.md

 If only cleaning value is necessary, please set ccu_file="" or use unitless_CCU.txt.<br>
 <br>
 If there are multiple text in which an unit may be written, put all of them in the list.<br>
-Check whether an unit is written in order (if recognized, stop checking there.)<br>
+Check whether an unit is written in order or not (if recognized, stop checking there.)<br>
 <br>
 <br>
 <br>